How Does a Reverse Mortgage Work?

 No monthly mortgage payments are required.
-However, the borrower must continue to pay taxes and insurance and maintain the home according to FHA guidelines.
+However, the borrower must continue to occupy the home their primary residence, pay property taxes and insurance, and maintain the home according to FHA guidelines.
+Failure to meet these requirements can trigger a loan default that may result in foreclosure.
 Interest and fees are added to the principal balance each month, resulting in a rising loan balance over time.

 Borrowers may remain in the home indefinitely, even if the loan balance becomes greater than the value of the home – so long as the borrower meets the loan obligations.